SimMiche/ClimIndRec/README_ClimIndRec.txt

-If you encouter any bug, please report it to me by email and I will tell you if this comes from your settings or if it's a bug of the code.
+If you encouter any bug, please report it to me by email attaching both your "params.txt" file and the R error message you have and I will tell you if this comes from your settings or if it's a bug in the code.
 For the latter case, I will fix it as fast as possible.
 My emails:
   - simon.michel.epoc@gmail.com
   - simon.michel@hotmail.fr